khval/kittyCraft.library/craft_commands.md

     $04030201 becomes $02010403

 n=Cli Here

+    Returns always TRUE.

 n=Amos Pro

 # The following commands are not supported.

+Wb Def Prefs [address],[length]

+    Does the same as bload more or less, but copies the prefs file to bank

+    Command will return error if executed.

+Wb Prefs [address],[length]

+    Does the same as bload more or less, but copies the prefs file to bank

+    Command will return error if executed.

+Set Wb Prefs n,n,n

+    Prefs files are not backwards compatible, not vice to peek and poke into systems files.
+    Until AmigaOS adapts JSON or XML prefs or provide a standard software API, we should do this.

+    Command will return error if executed.

+Set Wb Prefs n,n

+    Prefs files are not backwards compatible, not vice to peek and poke into systems files.
+    Until AmigaOS adapts JSON or XML prefs or provide a standard software API, we should do this.

+    Command will return error if executed.

 n=Amos Base

-    Its not legal to poke into Amos Kitty Base, as not the same as Amos Base.
+    Its not legal to poke into Amos Kitty Base, as its not the same as Amos Base.

 Hard Reset